electricbookworks/electric-book/_docs/editing/questions.md

 You can create a quiz group in one of two ways:

-1. If an entire markdown file represents a quiz group (e.g. it's a single exam paper), add `quiz-group` to the `style: ` values in the file's YAML frontmatter.
+1. If an entire markdown file represents a quiz group (e.g. it's a single exam paper), add `quiz-group` to the `style: ` values in the file's top-of-page YAML.
 For instance:

    ``` md
    ---